Can You Win Your Personal Injury Lawsuit?

 You know that you have a case, now what?
 Your first step should be to consult with a personal injury lawyer.
 The case begins by filing documents with the court and then having them served to the defendant.
 You would file a complaint or petition that identifies the basis for your lawsuit.

 Some jurisdictions will also require you to file a summons.
 This identifies the parties involved in your suit and will also explain to the defendant that he or she is being sued.
 Normally, a clerk of court will sign the summons.

 When you file a complaint, the documents must be accurate.
 Any inaccuracies can lead to a dismissal of your case.
 To streamline the process and to ensure efficiency, a lawyer can help.
-If you believe you have a civil lawsuit, set up a consultation with a personal injury lawyer in Pasco, WA, like from Telare Law.
+If you believe you have a civil lawsuit, set up a consultation with a personal injury lawyer.